openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/03-scaling-and-self-healing-of-pods.md

 *Pod*) didn't match the desired state (2 *Pods*), and it fixed it by scheduling another *Pod*.

-Additionally, OpenShift provides rudimentary capabilities around checking the liveness and/or readiness of application instances.
+In addition to handling the case of a *Pod* being terminated, OpenShift provides rudimentary capabilities around checking the liveness and/or readiness of application instances.
 If the basic checks are insufficient, OpenShift also allows you to run a command inside the container in order to perform the check.
 That command could be a complicated script that uses